evronm/Attestor/DAO.md

 - A specific Attestation Structure Contract creates an instance of itself, consisting of values for its fields
   - Like the structures themselves, structure instances can be created by anyone but once created are immutable.
   - There should probably be functionality here to delete these things as long as no attestations have been made.
+Maybe also for Attestation Structures without instances.

 ## Attestation Creation